tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

     - GICs: best for medium-term goals (6 months to 3 years) where you know you won’t need the money
     - Investments: best for long-term goals (3 years or more)
     - Make sure that all income streams flow into your no-fee checking account.
     - Automate a contribution from your checking account to your goal account.
-DONE.

   - There’s no better feeling than having a guilt-free experience, knowing that it’s paid for.
 It also helps you sleep at night knowing that your money is working for you without having to lift a finger.
 It frees you from having to make tough decisions all the time.